The waste reduction projects aim to reduce waste through the reduction, re-use, sharing and recycling of products. Activities include:

-- Running our annual ‘Beet the Waste’ food and music festival at Tap Social (next one Sunday 30 September 2018), in partnership with Oxford Food Bank
+- Running our annual ‘Beet the Waste’ food and music festival at Tap Social, in partnership with Oxford Food Bank

 - Distributing reusable bamboo sporks (to avoid single use plastic cutlery) and in the past, free cotton bags to local residents

 - Actively showcasing fun creative projects which make lovely USEFUL things from stuff which would otherwise be thrown away e.g. our smelly socks (lavender stuffed odd socks, collected at the Bring & Take), and the infamous LCWO ear gong (must be heard to be believed…) ** check out our growing collection of favourite waste-to-useful-funky-thing ideas here! **